Golf-Hatton survives carnage for two-shot lead at Arnold Palmer Invitational

 Tyrrell Hatton survived brutal conditions to eke out a two-stroke lead over former champions Rory McIlroy and Marc Leishman in the third round at the Arnold Palmer Invitational in Florida on Saturday.

-On a day when a proverbial U.S. Open broke out and Brooks Koepka shot the highest score of his PGA Tour career, Hatton sank an unlikely 30-foot birdie at the par-four 18th to shoot one-over-par 73 and open a handy buffer over his rivals at Bay Hill in Orlando.
-In search of his first PGA Tour victory to add to four wins on the European Tour, the Englishman is at six-under 210 with one round left.
+On a day when a proverbial U.S. Open broke out and Brooks Koepka shot the highest score of his PGA Tour career, Hatton managed an excellent one-over-par 73 at Bay Hill in Orlando.
+Boosted by an unlikely 30-foot birdie at the par-four 18th, the Englishman in search of his first PGA Tour title posted a six-under 210 total with one round left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)